RosterizerTestData/Warhammer40k/tyranids/readme.md

 # BUGS!

-Info about the tyranids manifest (the hash should be published here when versions are complete, so as to be googlable)
+Info about the manifest (the hash should perhaps be published here when versions are complete, so as to be googlable by people who want to match data versions)